janakj/py-mjpeg/README.md

 ## Client API

-The library provides a simple threaded streaming client in file `mjpeg/client.py`.
+The library provides a simple threaded streaming client in the file `mjpeg/client.py`.
 The client is designed to run in a separate background thread to ensure that it can continue reading from the stream while the main thread is blocked.
 The client automatically reconnects to the server if it gets disconnected.